aebirim/memberspartyapp/readme.md

 At the most basic level, the mnis api allows you to download key data on all MPs to text and then converted to json.
 It makes it easy to obtain the same summary data for MPs as a list of Python dictionaries, or alternatively to get the full data for each MP returned by the API.
 The parameters sent to the API provides an analysis of MPs' careers.

-The MNIS API can provide the following data on MPs using these parameters:
+The MNIS API provides the following data on members of Parliament using these parameters:

   - Member ID
   - Name